Doddmane Hudga: Development

 In February 2014, it was reported that Soori and Puneeth Rajkumar would work together again under Ajay Pictures.
 V. Harikrishna was selected to compose the music for this film.
 The song recording was launched at the Prasad Recording Studios in Bangalore on 24 April 2014.
 Art director Shashidhar Adapa was selected to handle art direction for the film.
-Satya Hegde was selected to handle the film's cinematography.
+The film's cinematography was selected to Satya Hegde.

 Casting

 In July 2014, it was reported that Ramya would play the female lead of the movie but later she walked out of the movie citing "remuneration problems".
 After Ramya's exit Radhika Pandit was roped to play lead actress role which marked her second collaboration with Puneeth Rajkumar.
 Rebel star Ambareesh and Sumalatha were signed for portraying the parents role of Puneeth Rajkumar in the movie.
 Veteran actress Bharathi Vishnuvardhan was chosen to play the role of Ambareesh's sister in the movie.
 Srinivasa Murthy, Chikkanna, Rangayana Raghu, P. Ravi Shankar, Avinash, Udaya Raghav and Santosh Aryavardan of Bigboss 2 fame were chosen to play crucial role in the movie.